rajesh-adk-137/autogenius/backend/MINDSDB_MODEL_SETUP.md

 ### 1. **Create Project and Connect to MySQL Database**

-   Create a new project and connect to the MySQL database:
+   Create a new project and connect to the MySQL database(follow the database setup guide above if you haven't):

    ```sql
    CREATE PROJECT car_price_analysis;